PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-10-limited-superpowers.md

 ```

 {% capture notice-2 %}
-**All of these commands can be entered in lower case.** If you're learning by entering these commands on your terminal, as I encourage you to do, save your time and use lower case.
-I'm using UPPER CASE commands only to highlight key words.
+**All of these commands can be entered in lower case.** I'm using UPPER CASE commands here only to highlight key words.
+You can give your shift key a rest.
 {% endcapture %}<div class="notice--primary">{{ notice-2 | markdownify }}</div>